-- The selling price of a property (i.e. residential) - The income a property generates (i.e. commercial) - The cost to replace a property (i.e. industrial)
+- The sales comparison approach (residential)

+- The income approach (commercial)

+- The cost approach (industrial)

-Each method takes into consideration the location of a property, the size and quality of any buildings and features, which may enhance or reduce a property's value.
+Each method takes into consideration the location of a property, the size and quality of any buildings and features which may enhance or reduce a property's value.
 While there are a number of factors that account for the assessment of a property, location is the most important one.
 As a result, comparing a property's assessment to similar properties in one's area or neighbourhood will help one to review their assessment.